etsangsplk/go-sensor/metrics/README.md

 # Package metrics

-SSC services are primarily instrumented with metrics using the [Prometheus client APIs](https://godoc.org/github.com/prometheus/client_golang/prometheus).
+Metrics instrumentation of SSC services is mostly done with the [Prometheus client APIs](https://godoc.org/github.com/prometheus/client_golang/prometheus).
 The ssc-observation/metrics package provides additional common components such as http middleware.
 Instrumenting a service with metrics enables monitoring, alerting, troubleshooting and service capacity planning scenarios.

 At this time, metrics should not be used for usage meters for billing.
 The recommended approach for usage meters is still under investigation.

 ## Support
 For help, join the ssc-observation slack channel or contact ychristensen@splunk.com.

-## Architecture
+## Resources
+The [Prometheus client API](https://godoc.org/github.com/prometheus/client_golang/prometheus) reference documentation provides more complete coverage than this README.

-A more in depth architecture document that covers both metrics and alerts is available at [here](https://docs.google.com/document/d/11AlcILE3S_7XE5t3hgUAYSJCsosbFbzGQW2VALcz-hU/edit).
+A more in depth look can be found in the [SSC Metrics and Alerts architecture document](https://docs.google.com/document/d/11AlcILE3S_7XE5t3hgUAYSJCsosbFbzGQW2VALcz-hU/edit).

+The [Prometheus documentation](https://prometheus.io/docs/introduction/overview/) also has extensive information about its architecture and best practices.

 ## Concepts
 Metrics instrumentation enables observability of a service by externalizing measurements taken inside the service into a time series of numeric data.